a00257251/leagu/README.md

 5-	Use high chart to visualise the predictions in the prediction page.
 6-	Use twitter API to bring the match’s news as well as team’s news.

-Technologies that I haves used in this project:
+Technologies that I have used in this project:

 1-	Python for flask framework and data mining purposes 2-	TweetPy library to utilize a tweeter API